 The Programming Site

-The mental institution in which Baby Doll is placed has all of the characteristic of a mind-control programming site.
+The mental institution in which Baby Doll is placed has all of the characteristics of a mind-control programming site.
 The threat of physical and sexual abuse is constant during the entire movie and several techniques are used to trigger dissociation.

 Music is extremely important in the institution (and in actual Monarch mind control) where it is used as a programming tool.
 Most of the songs heard during the movie have suggestive lyrics which, in the context of mind control, can to trigger dissociation.
 As Baby Doll is taken to her cell, Yoav’s cover of the song “Where is my Mind” is heard.
 The lyrics describe the feeling of dissociation: